ReevesA1/ansible-bootstrap/README1.md

 ### Windows Terminal Setup
 - Make Powershell 7 Default Shell (don't make it open as admin) + change the color to "Campbell Powershell"
 - Delete profiles that I dont want like Azure profile and Old Powershell
-- Cygwin Add to Windows Terminal (video in notion if I forget)

 ### Install Modules